buffalojoec/swap-program/README.md

 If you're following this workshop **on your own**:

+1. In a _separate terminal_, start a local validator with `solana-test-validator`.
+We have multiple tests scripts, so `anchor test` will not work.
+We must use `anchor run test`.
-1. Run `upload-json.test.ts` to upload the images to Arweave's devnet, where they will be available to create token metadata
+2. Run `upload-json.test.ts` to upload the images to Arweave's devnet, where they will be available to create token metadata
-2. Run `create-assets.test.ts` to create SPL tokens for each asset and mint them to your local keypair
+3. Run `create-assets.test.ts` to create SPL tokens for each asset and mint them to your local keypair
-3. Run `main.test.ts` to test the swap program:
+4. Run `main.test.ts` to test the swap program:
     - First this test will fund the Liquidity Pool from your local keypair's minted assets
     - Then it will attempt to load the Liquidity Pool's holdings
     - Lastly, it will run several test swaps on the pool using your local keypair